develprr/metamatic-blog/_posts/2023-08-15-combine-pandas-with-pydantic-to-write-high-quality-python-code.markdown

-I hope this example hightlights how using Pydantic in combination of type-checking wrapper classes can move the point of failure closer to program's execution starting point - which is really important because the earlier you can detect the errors the easier and faster it will be to actually implement effective and robust code.
+I hope this example hightlights how using Pydantic in combination of type-checking wrapper classes can move the point of failure closer to program's starting point - which is really important because the earlier you can detect the errors the easier and faster it will be to actually implement effective and robust code.

 I hope this helps somebody out there.
 Let us come back together here to celebrate some fine pieces of software code!